-U.S. News & World Report on Tuesday released its "Best Children's Hospital" rankings, which names the 10 best children's hospitals in the country as well as the top 50 children's hospitals in 10 specialties.
+U.S. News & World Report on Tuesday released its "Best Children's Hospitals" rankings for 2021, naming the 10 best children's hospitals in the country as well as the top 50 children's hospitals in each of 10 pediatric specialties.

-For the 12th annual "Best Children's Hospital" rankings, researchers surveyed 189 facilities across 10 specialties.
-According to U.S. News, 118 facilities submitted sufficient data to be considered for ranking in at least one of the 10 specialties, including:
+For the 15th annual "Best Children's Hospitals" rankings, 118 facilities submitted sufficient data to be considered for ranking in at least one of the 10 assessed specialties, which are:

 - Cardiology & heart surgery;

 - Gastroenterology & GI surgery;